Flooristics, LLC

 Share Button

-Most clients haven’t heard of a carpet line, streak or band.
-Carpet inspectors use a range of industry-specific vocabulary that helps them describe and document issues they discover with regards to carpet installation and manufacturing.
-Among these specialty terms are line, streak and band.
+Most clients haven’t heard of a carpet line, streak, or band.
+Carpet inspectors use a range of industry-specific vocabulary that helps them describe and document issues they discover with regard to carpet installation and manufacturing.
+Among these specialty terms are line, streak, and band.

-Line: Also called a stripe, a line forms when a tufted row that creates a band on the carpet.
-They can develop when the yarn in a row loses its twist, or from fold marks, double cuts, creases or corn rowing.
+Line: Also called a stripe, a line forms when a tufted row creates a band on the carpet.
+They can develop when the yarn in a row loses its twist, or from fold marks, double cuts, creases, or corn rowing.

 Streak: This narrow and long variation of carpet color runs lengthwise.
 Usually, improperly applied dye results in streaks.
 Sometimes, mixing yarn lots may also cause it.